Gravois Greenway (Grant's Trail)

 You can visit Grant’s Farm, open from May until October (daily during the summer).
 Admission is free if you ride your bike or walk via Grant’s Trail!
 You can play at Backstoppers Park near the Holmes Street trailhead and in Whitecliff Park in Crestwood.
 You can also play on the playground at Blake C. Snyder Memorial Park (formerly Clydesdale Park).

-This greenway includes an 8-mile paved trail is mostly flat and sunny and connects with another 2 miles of park trails.
-There are also some shady spots near Orlando Gardens as well as through the Bottom Land trail along Gravois Creek in Blake C. Snyder Memorial Park (formerly Clydesdale Park).
+This greenway includes an 10.54-mile paved trail that is mostly flat and sunny.
+There are also some shady spots near Orlando Gardens as well as through Blake C. Snyder Memorial Park (formerly Clydesdale Park).

 If you walk or ride your bike to Grant’s Farm, you’ll avoid the traffic and won’t have to pay to park!
 There are bike racks on the south side of Grant’s Farm parking lot, directly off the trail.